Bogusław Linda: Private life

 He is married to photographer and model Lidia Popiel.
 He and his friend Maciej Ślesicki founded the Warsaw Film School, one of the first privately owned schools for actors in Poland.
-His interests include horseback riding and hunting.
 He is concerned about his privacy and rarely gives interviews or consents to articles about his private life.
 He has expressed his support for the LGBT community and has taken part in the "Side by Side Towards Equality" initiative launched by the Campaign Against Homophobia.
-He is passionate about horse riding and hunting.
+He is passionate about horseback riding and hunting.